 Another thing you'll want to consider is toilet paper that easily disintegrates.
 Scott's Rapidly Dissolving Toilet Paper for RVs and Boats is a great choice.
 This means if you do want to put toilet paper into your portable toilet, it will dissolve very quickly and won't take up as much space in your tank.

-Before buying a portable toilet, spend some time thinking about whether you really need one in your campervan or RV.
+Before buying the best portable toilet, spend some time thinking about whether you really need one in your campervan.
 There are opinions for and against.
 Here’s a really interesting article on Curbed about why one 4×4 Sprinter van owner chose not to have a toilet in her van.

 Also, check out The Bearfoot Theory’s blog post about Pros and Cons of a Sprinter van bathroom.

-Ultimately, you’ll have to decide whether or not you absolutely need a portable toilet for a campervan or an RV.
+Ultimately, you’ll have to decide whether or not you absolutely need a portable toilet for a campervan.